balazs-endresz/libinput-t480/README.md

 * make sure hysteresis is never enabled (although, this might not be an issue)
 * edge scrolling tweaks:
   * start scrolling earlier
   * increase speed
   * use accelerared profile
+* ignore all events in the top left corner, i.e. when finger is on the top left mouse button
+* extend area for thumb detection at the bottom
+* increase trackpoint speed

 TODO
 ----

-* increase trackpoint speed
+* trackpoint: use accelerated scrolling (not flat)
-* make scroll start even earlier
+* make edge scroll start even earlier
 * make edge scroll work even with just half a finger on the touchpad
+* allow clicks on edge scroll area
+* don't lock into edge scrolling if direction is far from vertical
 * increase `TP_MAGIC_SLOWDOWN` dynamically when not selecting text, i.e. probably when the touch move starts out much faster

 ___